-HS2 seeks guarantee on crisis-hit Carillion - BBC News
+HS2 seeks guarantee on crisis-hit Carillion

 Under its interim chief executive Keith Cochrane, Carillion said it was taking immediate action to generate significant cashflow in the short term and cut its debt.

-Carillion's share price jumped by 23.33% to 69.25p, but it still remains far below the pre-profit warning level of 191p.
+Carillion's share price jumped by 21% to 67.95p, but it still remains far below the pre-profit warning level of about 191p.

 The consortium of Carillion, Kier and Eiffage of France is one of a number of partnerships that have won contracts to build tunnels, bridges and viaducts between London and Birmingham for the first phase of HS2.